 The most common obsessions include:

-You can also have fears of harming yourself or anyone close to you, like a friend or family member.
+- Fears of harming yourself or anyone close to you, like a friend or family member

 Typical compulsions can include the following:

-Another common compulsion is having a constant need for reassurance and approval from others.
+- Having a constant need for reassurance and approval from others

 While there are medications your care provider can prescribe to help manage your OCD, there are also things you can work on at home to help combat your symptoms.
 At Colorado Recovery Solutions, we recommend working with our providers to practice a form of exposure and response therapy called cognitive behavioral therapy (CBT).